NotNotWrongUsually/PSApi/README.md

 Scope to taste, of course.

+The module requires PowerShell Core, and is tested on both Linux and Windows.
+Testing has been done on 6.2.3, but I believe nothing should prevent it from working from 6.0 and onwards.

 ## Long description
-The command has been supplied with relatively sane defaults.
+`Publish-Command` is supplied with relatively sane defaults.
 Using these, your command will be exposed at `http://localhost/PSApi/<your-command>` using port 80, a maximum of five background threads, dropping access logs in your current directory.
 The url prefix wildcard "+" is used for hostname by default, but can be overridden with the `Hostname` parameter.
 Consult the [Urlprefix documentation](https://docs.microsoft.com/en-us/windows/win32/http/urlprefix-strings) for more information.

 Using parameters for the command you can modify served path, port, hostname, logging location etc. Refer to the built-in help for Publish-Command for more information about the options.